kavishkamk/hotel-reservation-alpha/auth-alpha/README.md

 ### Error Response

 - response NOT_ACTIVATED_ACCOUNT (401 -> Account is not activated)

+- response NOT_AUTHERIZED (401 -> Don't have access to create admin)

 -  response EXISTING_USER (422 -> Signup Fail, User Alrady Exist, Please use another email)